-One of the most noticeable features of Hamad International Airport in Doha is a giant teddy bear that appears to have his head stuck inside a mega table lamp, at the centre of the retail area.
+One of the most noticeable features of Hamad International Airport in Doha is a giant teddy bear that appears to have its head stuck inside a mega table lamp at the centre of the retail area.

-Check out these cool 10 facts and you would know that it is not an ordinary teddy, but an iconic piece of art worth millions of dollars.
+Check out these incredible ten facts, and you will know that it is not an ordinary teddy but an iconic piece of art worth millions of dollars.

 1. It is a world-famous sculpture created by Urs Fischer, a Swiss-born contemporary visual artist living in New York City.
 Fischer’s practice includes sculpture, installation and photography.